diegobarquero/studio-challenge/README.md

 Click Download Image to save your masterpiece.

 ## Requirements for Challenge Completion ✅
-To fulfill the challenge requirements, this project includes:
+To fulfill the challenge requirements, this project should includes:

 A webcam capture function